ojitha/ojitha.github.io/_posts/2025-04-27-AWS-LLM-Basics.md

 conversation = [
     {
         "role": "user",
-        "content": [{"text": "what are the option to travel from Perth to Sydeny in Australia?"}] }
+        "content": [{"text": "what are the options to travel from Perth to Sydeny in Australia?"}] }
 ]
 # Use converse API